Archibald Stewart (merchant): Provost of Edinburgh

 Stewart was Provost of Edinburgh from 14 April 1578 to 6 October 1579.
+He replaced George Douglas of Parkhead.
+James Douglas, 4th Earl of Morton, had resigned the Regency and his followers were displaced from public offices.

 As Provost, Stewart renewed a ban on Robin Hood plays.
 In May 1579 he conveyed the King's orders that the townspeople should send an armed force to Hamilton and Clydesdale against Lord John Hamilton and Claud Hamilton, and to demolish their houses.
 The Deacons of the crafts undertook to send 150 men to serve as soldiers at the siege of Hamilton, and tax money was raised to fund them.

 James VI had been living at Stirling Castle, and towards the end of 1579 he was proclaimed an adult ruler and made a formal Entry to Edinburgh.
 As a gift to him, the town council commissioned a cupboard of silver plate from the goldsmiths Edward Hart, Thomas Annand, George Heriot, Adam Craig, and William Cokky.
 Alexander Clark of Balbirnie was Provost when the king's entry took place in October.

 Archibald Stewart hosted a banquet in his house (the "Great Lodging" in the Canongate) for a departing French ambassador, Bertrand de Salignac de la Mothe-Fénelon, on 10 February 1583.
+Stewart owned the old lodging of Cardinal David Beaton in the Cowgate, which was used by the royal mint from 1581.